 Corset Connection has been a leader in the Authentic Corset industry for over 13 years.
 We only sell corsets made by the most dedicated and best designers in the world.
 Our customer service team has years of experience, and are qualified and capable of helping you make the best possible selection for your figure and your needs.
 At Corset Connection we strive to make your corset buying experience a pleasure.

 An Overbust corset is a corset that goes over your bustline (or breasts).
 It may cover a portion of your bust, or it may cover the entire bust, depending the corset style and your particular figure.

 An Underbust corset is a corset that does not cover the bustline.
 Sometimes this corset is called a cincher, a waist cincher or a half-corset.

 Often Underbust corsets are referred to as "cinchers" or "waist cinchers" - this is the term for a corset that does not cover the bustline, and which concentrates specifically on reshaping the waist.

 Men often wear corsets.
 Many men want or need the back support that a corset can offer.
-Some may wish to use a corset to help with weight loss, and others wish to obtain a more hourglass figure with their corset
+Some may wish to use a corset to help with weight loss, and others wish to obtain more of an hourglass shape with their corset.

 All of the corsets that we sell are made by hand, with only the finest materials and workmanship.
 When a corset is made by hand, the seamstresses are highly skilled corsetieres, and their time is very valuable.
 Less expensive corsets may be found at other locations, but the corset will not have the exquisite details, expert workmanship and optimal comfort as our corsets.